 WHEN TO CONTACT AN ATTORNEY TO ASSIST YOU WITH YOUR WORKERS’ COMP CLAIM

 If you are encountering an employer or insurance company who is not willing to help you with your claim or has denied your benefits, then, by law, you have the right to pursue a claim before the Department of Industrial Accidents (in MA) or the Department of Labor (in NH).
 An attorney will help guide you through this process.

 There are no fees charged to you for contacting an attorney for answers to your questions regarding your claim and how it is being handled.

 The number one reason why people don’t contact attorneys in disability cases is because they are afraid of how much it will cost.
-Most people are shocked to discover that they do not pay an attorney for legal fees themselves.
-In WC cases in Massachusetts, if you win your case, the employer or their insurance company will be ordered to pay for your legal representation.
+Most people are surprised to discover that they do not pay an attorney for legal fees themselves.
+In WC cases in Massachusetts, if you hire an attorney and win your case, the employer or their insurance company will be ordered to pay for your legal representation.
 If you settle your case, then your attorney will be paid on a contingent fee basis.

 MOVING FORWARD, WHAT YOUR CLAIM MEANS

 Workers’ Compensation is a system that replaces the need for a person to sue their employer for personal injury suffered at work.
 However, work-related injuries can result in claims only for WC benefits.
 You cannot sue your employer for things such as “pain and suffering.”
 There are some instances where you may be able to pursue an action against a third party, if someone other than work caused your injury.